ChikazeMori/A-Comparison-of-MultilayerPerceptron-and-SupportVectorMachine/README.md

 ### Jupyter Notebooks

-All jupyter notebooks are available as ipynb
+All jupyter notebooks are available as ipynb.

 * data_preparation: Clean the dataset
 * MLP_optimisation: Apply a grid search for MLP